 A travel experience platform has to have a mobile application.
 Why?
 Because people mostly use smartphones and tablets on trips.
-Many travelers just don’t take laptops with them.
+Many travelers just don’t take laptops with them, so they need a mobile e-tourism solution.
 Lots of people need fast access to travel apps to find or check something on the go.
 According to Opera Mediaworks, 85 percent of activity bookings by travelers while on vacation are made via mobile apps, meaning that your travel experience platform should be mobile-first to cater to the needs of your audience.

 Core features of a local travel experience platform